The Melbourne Law Masters offers an extensive range of international law subjects.

 Melbourne Law School has an unusually large number of talented and engaged international lawyers on its teaching staff.
-As a consequence, the Melbourne Law Masters is able to offer an unparalleled selection of subjects in a wide variety of international legal sub-fields.
-It is hard to think of another program with equivalent depth and range.
+Because of this, and its strong global networks, the Melbourne Law Masters is able to offer an unparalleled selection of subjects in a wide variety of international legal sub-fields.
+It is hard to think of another program.

 International Law study options